Management Discussion and Analysis

 We are subject to interest rate risk on our cash and cash equivalents however we do not believe that the results of operations or cash flows would be affected to any significant degree by a sudden change in market interest rates relative to interest rates on the investments, owing to the relative short-term nature of the investments.
 We do not have any material interest bearing liabilities subject to interest rate fluctuations.

 Financial instruments potentially exposing us to foreign exchange risk consist principally of accounts payable and accrued liabilities.
 We hold minimal amounts of U.S. dollar denominated cash, purchasing on an as-needed basis to cover U.S. dollar denominated payments.
-At May 31, 2013, U.S. dollar denominated accounts payable and accrued liabilities amounted to $448 thousand (May 31, 2012 - $148 thousand).
-Assuming all other variables remain constant, a 10% depreciation or appreciation of the Canadian dollar against the U.S. dollar would result in an increase or decrease in loss for the year and comprehensive loss of $45 thousand (May 31, 2012 - $15 thousand).
-We do not have any forward exchange contracts to hedge this risk.
+At December 31, 2014, U.S. dollar denominated accounts payable and accrued liabilities amounted to $565 thousand (May 31, 2014 - $769 thousand).
+Assuming all other variables remain constant, a 10% depreciation or appreciation of the Canadian dollar against the U.S. dollar would result in an increase or decrease in loss and comprehensive loss for the year of $57 thousand (May 31, 2014 - $77 thousand).
+Aptose does not have any forward exchange contracts to hedge this risk.

 We do not invest in equity instruments of other corporations.